 Tver Tver Oblast, Russia Travel Guide

 Tver's cuisine draws deeply from Russian traditions.
 It developed emphasizing ingredients that thrive in the local climate, like root vegetables, cabbage, and various grains.
-The Volga River historically served as a major trade route, influencing Tver's cuisine with some European elements over centuries.
+The Volga River historically served as a major trade route, influencing Tver's cuisine with some European elements over hundreds of years.
 The dishes are nourishing and satisfying.

 A simple "Zdravstvuyte" (hello) or "Dobryy den" (good day) is appropriate upon entering an establishment.